ViktorFu/Super-Resolution-of-Lung-CT-Scans-Using-GANs/README.md

    ```

 ## Results
 The model generates high-resolution CT scans from low-resolution inputs, improving the quality of the images while preserving important features.
-The effectiveness of the model can be visualized through various examples in the `results/` folder.